Youth Leadership Forum

 Student Delegates are recruited statewide through a competitive application and interview process.
 Application requirements include written references and in-person interviews.

-Eligible candidates for the YLF-VA must:
+Eligible candidates for the YLF must:

 - Reside in Virginia

 - Have a disability (as defined by the Americans with Disability Act)